Picture the scene: it’s the morning after a hefty night before in Dublin’s pubs and clubs.

-You wake up, and alongside the murky memories and bloodshot eyes, you also feel an ache in your chest.
+You wake up, and alongside the hazy memories and bloodshot eyes, you also feel an ache in your chest.
 Does this sound familiar?

 Described above is what some medical professionals have called ‘holiday heart syndrome’, when you experience an erratic heartbeat, feelings of breathlessness, or chest pain after drinking alcohol.

-The Irish Heart Foundation highlights how excessive alcohol consumption and ‘holiday heart syndrome’ are risk factors for future heart problems, alongside being a signal from your body that alcohol is damaging your health.
+The Irish Heart Foundation highlights how excessive alcohol consumption and ‘holiday heart syndrome’ are risk factors for future heart problems, alongside a signal from your body that alcohol is damaging your health.

-Why is ‘Holiday Heart’ a Concern?
+Why is ‘holiday heart’ a concern?

 With heart disease being Ireland’s biggest killer.

 When it comes to how drinking impacts the heart, the Healthy Ireland Survey found that a fifth of the Irish drinking population binge-drink weekly.

 The British Medical Journal also found that between Sunday night into Monday morning is the most common time of the week for heart-related deaths in the UK, linking this to weekend binge drinking.